User Guide¶

 -

-AVIF, WebP, and JPEG re-encoding with WASM codecs.
+AVIF, WebP, and JPEG re-encoding with codecs that run in your browser.

 -